 Esau, K. Anatomy of Seed Plants.
 Wiley, 1960.

-This unit is offered in the second half of the year, and consists of 2 hours' lecture and 4 hours' laboratory time per week.
+This unit is offered in Session 2, and consists of 2 hours' lecture and 4 hours' laboratory time per week.
 In addition, students will be required to attend excursions as arranged during the course.

 43.101C Plant Physiology